Tokyo Guide: Kinshicho

-The area around Kinshicho station is divided into a largely shopping-oriented north, and a largely gambling-, love-hotel-oriented south.
+The area around Kinshicho station is divided into a largely shopping-oriented north, and a largely gambling- and love-hotel-oriented south.
 North and south are divided by Keiyo-doro Street (an extension of Yasukuni-dori Street), onto which the station faces.

 Outside the north entrance of Kinshicho Station is a large public art work: a golden ring suspended between two stone pillars, called Echo, by the American artist, Loren Madsen.
 (See picture at top of page.)
 Designed on the theme of "music city Sumida," it depicts the history of music between the 16th and 20th centuries.

 Just west of Kinshicho Station is Sumida Triphony Hall.
 Sumida Triphony Hall opened in 1997 and is the home of the New Japan Philharmonic Orchestra.